04 Feb Breakfast in Edinburgh

-You need a good hearty breakfast before a day of sightseeing in Edinburgh.
+You need a good hearty Breakfast in Edinburgh before a day of sightseeing.

 A number of hotels offer room only deals so maybe try somewhere different each day of your stay for breakfast.

-The go to place at the moment is Loudons at Fountainbridge, most mornings there is a queue for tables, but don’t be put off.
-They have just announced a new premises to open soon just off the Canongate, lower half of the Royal Mile, near New Street.
+The go to place is Loudons at Fountainbridge, most mornings there is a queue for tables, but don’t be put off.
+They have a opened premises just off the Canongate, lower half of the Royal Mile, near New Street.

 Sunday in Edinburgh, then suggest a trip down to Stockbridge for breakfast.

-Places in town for breakfast, Urban Angel in Hanover St, Wellington café on George St does great scones topped with cheese and bacon, although it is small venue better for a quick bite.
-Burr& Co George St offer good coffee and simple filled rolls but with locally sourced bacon or eggs.
+Places in town for breakfast, Urban Angel in Hanover St. Wellington café on George St has great scones topped with cheese and bacon.
+Although it is small venue so better for a quick bite.
+Burr& Co George St offer good coffee and simple filled rolls but with locally sourced bacon and eggs.

-Normally wouldn’t point people in the direction of chains but popular with locals is Dishoom, India chain, offer a great breakfast selection in St Andrews Square.
+Normally wouldn’t point people in the direction of chain restaurants.
+But popular with locals is Dishoom, India chain, offer a great breakfast selection in St Andrews Square.
 Also Wetherspoon pubs, either Standing Order in George St or Caley Cinema on Lothian Road offer budget breakfast in very interesting buildings.

-New kid on the block is the Lookout restaurant on Carlton hill they offer a continental breakfast and as the name suggests you get great views over the city.
+New kid on the block is the Lookout restaurant on Carlton hill they offer a continental breakfast.
+As the name suggests you get great views over the city.
 However there is a bit of a walk to the restaurant from the main road so I suggest you reserve a table to avoid disappointment.

 Most good places for Breakfast on the Royal Mile are actually just off it.
 Grand Café part of the old Scotsman newspaper building is very grand indeed and have a great breakfast/brunch menu.
 The Edinburgh Larder in Blackfriars street use locally sourced produce and take a great pride in what they serve.
 Scott’s Kitchen on Victoria Terrace is in an out of the way location with lovely views over Victoria Street below.